danieljsharpe/DISCOTRESS/README.md

 **Requirements:** C++17
 **Dependencies:** OpenMP

-Please see the "documentation" file for a list of keywords that may be included in the input file "input.kmc", a description of the other input/output files and their formats, and the compilation command.
+Please see the *documentation* file for a list of keywords that may be included in the input file *input.kmc*, a description of the other input/output files and their formats, and the compilation command.

-Try running the example in the "tutorials" folder to perform your first kPS simulation!
+Try running the [tutorial examples](https://github.com/danieljsharpe/DISCOTRESS_tutorials) to get started!

-More tutorials are forthcoming.
+Use the available [analysis scripts](https://github.com/danieljsharpe/DISCOTRESS_tools) to find out what it all means.

 ## Citations